What’s Going On?

 Mycelium is one of the most stable Android and iOS wallets available.
 To get started, download and install Mycelium, and carefully note down the mnemonic seed generated by it.

 This seed is used as the root of your private keys and can be used to recover your bitcoin in case your Mycelium installs, hard drive or computer are destroyed.

 Transfer any bitcoin from an exchange or online wallet to an address provided to you by Mycelium.
 This must be done prior to August 1st, 2017 to allow you to work on both sides of the fork.

 To export your private keys, simply go to Accounts, then select your HD Account and select “Export” from the menu options.
 You must never share the output of this with anybody, as they will be able to access any bitcoin at any of the addresses in your Mycelium wallet immediately.

-Hardware Wallets are a sensible option if you hold large amounts of Bitcoin (or certain supported altcoins).
-They provide an extra measure of security against compromised computers, and are far more convenient than paper wallets for day to day use.
-They are also designed in a manner that allows you to restore your private keys in another wallet in case your hardware wallet ceases to function, or is stolen.
+Hardware Wallets are a sensible option if you hold large amounts of Bitcoin (or certainly supported altcoins).
+They provide an extra measure of security against compromised computers and are far more convenient than paper wallets for day to day use.
+They are also designed in a manner that allows you to restore your private keys in another wallet in case your hardware wallet ceases to function or is stolen.

 Unfortunately, they all are currently out of stock, and it is unclear if you will be able to get within the next few weeks.
 We would recommend using one of the other two methods for now, even if you intend to move to a hardware wallet.